- What you’ll learn

 Things to consider before buying a visitor management system

-- How many visitors do you typically have each week or month?
+- How many visitors do we usually have each week or month?

-- What types of visitors do you receive (e.g., contractors, carriers, clients, job candidates)?
+- What types of visitors do we welcome, such as contractors, delivery drivers, clients, or job candidates?

-- Do you need different check-in workflows for different visitor types?
+- Do we need different check-in flows for different visitor types?

-- Do you need visitors to sign documents like NDAs or visitor policies?
+- Should visitors sign NDAs, safety forms, or visitor policies?

-Archie will likely be near the top of your shortlist.
-It’s a great fit for mid-sized and large workplaces looking for visitor check-in, desk and room booking, and analytics in one platform.
-Simple pricing, no surprises, and a system that just works.
+If you’re looking for a platform that covers more than visitor check-in, Archie will likely be near the top of your shortlist.
+It’s a great fit for mid-sized and large workplaces that want visitor management, desk booking, room booking, and workplace analytics in one simple platform.

 How to calculate the ROI of an automated visitor management system for a mid-sized office